 Calvinists in the Rhineland

-After the defeat of Charles V. and the Augsburg Peace, reformation in our region grew stronger again.
+After the defeat of Charles V. and the Augsburg Peace, the Protestant Reformation in our region grew stronger again.
 However, now John Calvin’s teachings spread, not Luther’s.
 John Calvin had founded the “Reformed Church” in 1541 in Geneva.

 In many villages Calvinist parishes came into being, also in in Niederdollendorf and above all Oberkassel.
 But it was dangerous to confess to Calvinism, and these people could only meet secretly.
 The Augsburg Peace recognized the Lutheran, but not the Calvinist confession.
 Moreover, since 1566 the Calvinist Netherlands fought for their independence from Spain, so there was no way that the Habsburg authorities in Germany would tolerate Calvinist parishes within the Empire, right at the border to the Netherlands.